Syria's Bashar Assad: Accidental leader and tyrant – DW – 12/08/2024

 As Arab Spring protests began in neighboring countries like Egypt and Tunisia in 2011, Assad held out the prospect of reform to avoid similar unrest in his own country.

-Over the months to come, peaceful protesters began to fight back, gradually transforming into insurgents; irreconcilable enemies of Assad's government, who would settle for nothing less than his overthrow.
+Over the months to come, peaceful protesters began to fight back, gradually transforming into insurgents, irreconcilable enemies of Assad's government, who would settle for nothing less than his ouster.

 But despite more than a decade of civil war, including the destruction and countless lives lost, Assad had been able to continue to rule Syria.

-The price for him and Syria was high.
+The price for Assad, and Syria, was high.
 Millions of Syrians have been displaced within and outside of their own country.
-Fealty to Russia and Iran means that the two countries had significant economic and military footprints in Syria.
+Fealty to Russia and Iran means the two countries had significant economic and military footprints in Syria.

-However, he succeeded in gradually returning his country to the international political stage, at least in the Middle East.
-Syria was readmitted to the Arab League in May 2023.
+However, he had recently succeeded in gradually returning his country to the international political stage, at least in the Middle East, with Syria readmitted to the Arab League in May 2023.

 Edited by: Nicole Goebel